CELLCORE

 Industry: Health & Wellness

-Role: Creative Director / Producer
+Role: Creative Director / Brand, creative, and growth leadership

 Project Image